-Wood is another great material to add to your grass-less landscaping.
-It adds an extra organic element and compliments stone beautifully.
+Wood is another great material to add to your grass-free outdoor space.
+It adds an extra organic element and compliments stones.

 Artificial grass has come a long way since its early days and is a fabulous option that requires almost no work.
-Made from a mix of nylon and polymer, artificial grass has varying “blade” heights and color gradations that give it the look and feel of real grass without the fuss.
+Made from a mix of nylon and polymer, artificial turf has different grass heights so it looks like the real thing.
+Color gradations give it the look and feel of real grass.

 Artificial plants and flowers may also be a consideration but make sure to choose those meant for outdoor use.
 Indoor artificial plants are not made to stand up to varying weather conditions.

-Succulents require very little water and are hardy enough to withstand most environments.
+Succulents require little water and are a low maintenance landscape option.
 They can be closely mixed with other succulents to add colorful variety to your yard.
 Some examples of succulents include Agave, Aloe Vera, Crown of Thorns, Roseum, and Burro’s Tail.

 Consider putting down a layer of weed barrier under your topsoil.
 This paper-like material allows airflow and water seepage so your plants can grow but prevents weeds from passing through.